apache/ignite/modules/platforms/python/docs/examples.rst

   :language: python
   :lines: 24-48

+Refer the :ref:`data_types` section for the full list of parser/constructor classes you can use as type hints.

 Scan
 ====

-Cache's :py:func:`~pyignite.api.cache.Cache.scan` method queries allows you to get the whole contents of the cache, element by element.
+Cache's :py:meth:`~pyignite.cache.Cache.scan` method queries allows you to get the whole contents of the cache, element by element.

 Let us put some data in cache.